universetao/A-General-Framework-BGP-Anomaly-Detection/README.md

 ## Usage:
 In BGP_Anomaly_detection packet:
 Anomaly_Detector is main program, where you can change your hyper-parameters and excute the detection.

 Feature_Extractor is feature extraction module, which can extract features from BGP historical UPDATE packets by pybgpstream.
 Also you can change the codes to extract real-time BGP UPDATE packets.

 Data_loader is our preprocessing modlue, which can further transform our dates to timestamp dates and add some metrics features.
 Self_Attention_LSTM.py is our detection model.

+The events_data packet contains our event lists.